 The Government committed to conduct a fundamental review of business rates and published the terms of reference for the review at the Spring Budget.
-This call for evidence seeks views on how the business rates system currently works, issues to be addressed, ideas for change and a number of alternative taxes.
+This call for evidence sought views on how the business rates system currently works, issues to be addressed, ideas for change and a number of alternative taxes.
 The Government sought responses in two phases:

 - Views on the multiplier and reliefs sections, by 18 September, to inform an interim report in the Autumn

 - Responses on all other sections are invited by 31 October, ahead of the review’s conclusion in Spring 2021.

 *Update*: the Government has published a summary of responses document (details below)

 The Charity Tax Group (CTG) has provided technical and strategic input to a joint response to the consultation with CFG and NCVO.
 Key points from the response include:

 - Property costs are the second largest cost behind wages for many charities.
 Mandatory business rates relief is therefore crucial for many charities and is of particular importance to small charities.

 - Covid-19 has placed a significant financial strain on charities.
 Throughout the crisis, charities have seen an increase in demand for services coupled with a significant decrease in income.